 Pediatric Plastic Surgery

 Plastic surgery is a great tool for correcting congenital birth defects, which can have a devastating impact on a child’s life-long physical, psychological and social well-being.
 Dr. Rex Moulton-Barrett performs pediatric plastic surgery in Alameda and Brentwood to help improve or correct many birth defects and provide a better quality of life for his pediatric patients.
-He recommends early consultations because timing of cosmetic surgery is an important factor in improving the prospect for a successful outcome.
+He recommends early consultations because

 Dr. Rex Moulton-Barrett is a skilled plastic surgeon who is experienced in pediatric plastic surgery.
 To learn more about your child’s options, request a consultation with Dr. Moulton-Barrett in the Bay Area.
 He will work closely with your child’s primary care physician to design an optimal treatment plan for your child.